8 Questions You Should Ask A Potential IB Physics Tutor

 And my third strategy is to then test and test.

-That's the three step method I would use and you would be looking from a potential physics tutor something to wow you, something to say, right, this person knows what they're doing, and this person has a strategy to help me personally improve.
+That's the four step method I would use and you would be looking from a potential physics tutor something to wow you, something to say, right, this person knows what they're doing, and this person has a strategy to help me personally improve.

 Question 5: How many sessions will I need?